thijssnelleman/CostOfReproducibility/AAAI/2024/reviews/M3SOT: Multi-Frame, Multi-Field, Multi-Space 3D Single Object Tracking.md

 ### Implementation
 _Given the documentation given by the authors on the method, how much time investment would it be to re-implement the method from scratch?_

-[6]
+[3]

-The authors provide an implementation source in the abstract (https://github.com/ywu0912/TeamCode.git).
-The readme is empty.
-The code also seems to be without any comments.
-It would thus require serious effort to understand the layout and flow of the process.
-The authors do provide three small illustrations and one large framework diagram on the work flow of their method which helps with understanding the implementation.
+The authors provide an implementation source in the abstract, which is not the actual source.
+In the readme of this link they provide the link to the implementation of the paper (https://github.com/liujia99/M3SOT).
+The code has installation notes, where to download datasets, how to run the code, model zoo, acknowledgements of repos they used to build theirs.
+Alot of the directories are empty however making the structure difficult to oversee, and the code does not have a lot of comments.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_